 No meal at Duke’s is complete without a sample of our famous Double Sourdough.
 Simply put, Essential Baking Company has become…well…essential to Duke’s!
-Book a reservation at one of our six locations today to try a slice of Seattle Sourdough alongside a bowl of Award-Winning Clam Chowder.
+Book a reservation at one of our seven locations today to try a slice of Seattle Sourdough alongside a bowl of Award-Winning Clam Chowder.

 Now you can make your own Double Sourdough at home!

 The following recipe comes from our baker friends at The Essential Baking Company.
 If you already have an active and healthy sourdough starter, you can use that in the recipe that follows.
 Otherwise, you’ll need to get a starter going.
 It’s not hard, but it will take about a week.

 Double Sourdough Bread